 What’s your story?

 In this time of social distancing when the museum is closed, we wanted you to be able to experience the exhibits through a virtual tour.
-Take this tour with Museum Curator, Dr. Katie Knowles as she walks through our Spring Exhibits for 2020.
-By putting our exhibits virtual, our guests can enjoy the experiences celebrating CSU’s 150th year and the 2020 centennial of the 19th Amendment.
+Take these tours with Dr. Katie Knowles, Museum Curator, as she walks through our spring exhibits for 2020.
+You can still enjoy the experiences celebrating CSU’s 150th year and the 2020 centennial of the 19th Amendment.

 Avenir Museum of Design and Merchandising Our History